SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/try-package.md

 ### Trying packages on older macOS versions

 The latest version of “Swift Package Index Playgrounds” requires macOS 13 or newer.
-If you are still on an earlier version of macOS, <a href="https://spi-playgrounds-updates.swiftpackageindex.com/releases/SPI-Playgrounds-1.0.1.app.zip">version 1.0.1 of the app is still available for download</a>.
+If you are on an earlier version of macOS, <a href="https://spi-playgrounds-updates.swiftpackageindex.com/releases/SPI-Playgrounds-1.0.1.app.zip">version 1.0.1 of the app is still available for download</a>.